Where Did Juneteenth Get Its Name? Details on the Federal Holiday

 California, Pennsylvania, and North Carolina allow some state government workers to take Juneteenth off or use it as a floating holiday.
 When it comes to private employers, they generally aren’t required to provide employees with a paid day off, although some do.
 In some cases, employers might offer their employees a paid half day.

 For example, Target, Nike, and Best Buy have opted to recognize Juneteenth as a public holiday.
-While most retail stores should remain open on Juneteenth, these retailers will pay working employees time and half.
+While most retail stores should remain open on Juneteenth, these retailers pay working employees time and a half.

 Advertisement